developer3389/network-censorship-analysis/README.md

 > To eliminate stream correlation, receive and transmit sockets must operate with distinct rhythms, amplitudes, and intensities.

 > [!TIP]
-> Also, note that in these schemes, the connection can be initiated not only by the client within the country of censorship but also by external nodes (`VPN SERVER` or `TRANSIT VPS`), directing traffic inward.
+> Also, note that in these schemes, the connection can be initiated not only by the client within the country of censorship but also by external nodes (`ENTRY VPS`, `LAST VPS`), directing traffic inward.
 > In this scenario, the `VPN CLIENT` acts as a "passive receiver," making no suspicious outgoing requests.

 > [!CAUTION]